Erosion & Sediment Control Permit

 ESC Permit Applications

-Erosion and Sediment Control Permit applications are made through the City's Engineering Department and are required to be issued prior to the release of associated construction permits.
+Erosion & Sediment Control Permit applications are made through the City's Engineering Department and need to be issued prior to the release of associated construction permits.

 ESC Permits are commonly associated with, but not limited to,

-Review the complete permit application process in the General Guide to Erosion & Sediment Control (ESC) Permit Applications.
+Review the complete permit application process in our General Guide to Erosion & Sediment Control (ESC) Permit Applications.

 ESC Supervisor Reports